 Appointing yourself as your LLC’s registered agent may seem like a good idea at first, but it is not exactly an ideal option.
 Even though it can help you save some money, it also has a significant number of flaws:

-- losing privileges to personal data protection given that a registered agent’s address is public which makes your personal information public by default;
+- losing privileges to personal data protection given that your address is public which makes your personal information public by default;

 - filing notices of your registered agent address change every time you move;